Skip to content

 Dogs need us to do both of these things more often, so that they don’t feel like they need to take matters into their own hands teeth.

-Obviously, dogs need lots of other things from us to: socialization, training, proper management, and a never ending supply of peanut butter that they can roll around in like it’s a canine version of that scene in Indecent Proposal.
+Obviously, dogs need lots of other things from us too: socialization, training, proper management, and a never ending supply of peanut butter that they can roll around in like it’s a canine version of that scene in Indecent Proposal.
 People also need to learn how to read their dog’s body language, understand stress and fear, and not screw their dogs up in general.
 But we’ve covered that before, here and all over the web.

 What I’m talking about now doesn’t really have all that much to do with the dogs.
 It’s about us humans and how uncomfortable many of us are with being forceful, direct, and making unpopular choices that we’re afraid will make people not like us.
 This is causing some problems for our dogs.